AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 These instances surely overlap, but in the case when they do, the right-hand sides coincide.
 We call this **coincident overlap**.

-However, the above proposal of linearising the LHS before checking overlap makes a nonsense of exploiting coincident overlap, because when we freshen the LHS we no longer bind the variables in the RHS.
-So the proposal abandons support for coincident overlap between standalone type instances.
+However, the above proposal of linearising the LHS before checking overlap makes a nonsense of exploiting coincident overlap, because when we freshen the LHS we no longer bind the variables in the RHS. **So the proposal abandons support for coincident overlap between standalone type instances**.
 However, we can recover coincident overlap with in a branched instance: see [here](new-axioms/coincident-overlap).

 ## Branched instances